NATS

 optional [string]

-List of fields that will be excluded from the encoded event.
+List of fields that are excluded from the encoded event.

 encoding.metric_tag_values